Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 - the *openstreetmap-carto.lua* LUA script
 - *gis* DB name

 Depending on the input file size, the *osm2pgsql* command might take very long.
+An interesting [page related to Osm2pgsql benchmarks](https://wiki.openstreetmap.org/wiki/Osm2pgsql/benchmarks) associates sizing of hw/sw systems with related figures to import OpenStreetMap data.

 Note: if you get the following error: